s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 > Serialization is unfortunately also used in the context of transactions (see Chapter 7), with a completely different meaning.

 ## Language-Specific Formats
 Popular languages have built-in encoding like Java has java.io.Serializable, Ruby has Marshal , Python has pickle.
-But they have some problems
+But they have some problems:
+- The encoding is often tied to a particular programming language, and reading the data in another language is very difficult.
+- In order to restore data in the same object types, the decoding process needs to be able to instantiate arbitrary classes.
+- Efficiency problems in using CPU and RAM.